About the Author

 Additionally, it may take a considerable while before this struggle is resolved, as the numbers predict the problem will get worse by 2030.

-This is why cardiologists are at the top of the view when it comes to their salary, being the third highest-paid specialty in all of medicine.
+This is why cardiologists are at the top of the view when it comes to their salary, being the fourth highest-paid specialty in all of medicine reflecting the strong cardiologist salary growth compared to most fields.

 In this guide, we’ll give you an insight into those numbers and how you can boost your cardiologist salary even more.

-The average cardiologist in the United States earns around $525,000 a year, according to Medscape’s 2024 Cardiologist Compensation Report.
-That’s a 3% rise over the previous year’s $507,000 per year.
+The average cardiologist salary in the United States is around $520,000 a year, according to Medscape’s 2025 Cardiologist Compensation Report.
+While overall physician compensation rose 2.9% last year, cardiology saws a 1% decrease over the previous year’s $525,000 per year.

-In both 2023 and 2024, Cardiology was the third highest-paid specialty in the United States, right after orthopedics and plastic surgery.
+In both 2023 and 2024, Cardiology was the third highest-paid specialty in the United States, right after orthopedics and plastic surgery, but in 2025 it has fallen to the fourth-highest paid specialty, allowing radiology to rise to third place.

-Other sources around the internet report significantly lower rates, but it’s because many factors can affect the salary.
-We’ll get to that in a few seconds.
+Other sources around the internet are split, with some reporting higher and others reporting a lower cardiologist salary.
+This is because many factors can affect the salary.
+We’ll get to that in a little bit.
 For now, here are the sources:

 Is There a Gender Payment Gap?

-The report didn’t specifically mention a gender payment gap between men and women.
-However, male specialists, in general, earn an average of $394,000 a year compared to females, who earn a slightly lower $382,000.
-That’s approximately 3%, the lowest it has been in the last five years to date.
+The 2025 Cardiologist Salary report didn’t specifically mention a gender payment gap between men and women.
+However, male specialists, in general, earn an average of $447,000 a year compared to females, who earn a considerably lower $339,000.
+That’s approximately 31%, the highest it has been in the last five years to date.
+Compared to last year’s 3% difference, the gap has widened significantly.

 Related: How Female Physicians Can Counteract the Gender Pay Gap